Last updated: First published:

 Rendering Pseudo-Elements

 Before the view transition starts, the pseudo elements are rendered on top of the current page.
-For cross-document view transitions, this might start in the middle of the page load process.
-But there are techniques to delay the start of the view transition.

 The first pseudo-element that is rendered for a view transition is ::view-transition

 .
 It has the size of the viewport and is full transparent by default.
-It works like a glass pane that prevents the user from interacting with elements below it (as long as you don’t set pointer-events: none;
+It works like a glass pane that prevents the user from interacting with elements below it (as long as you don’t set pointer-events: none

 on it).